thetomcoffee/learningdart/README.md

 Went over Apple developer account, and profile and identifiers setup.

 In the Apple app world, Certificates identify you, as a developer, Profiles are an identity for your app.
 Apple provides a cert for every app that comes from the App Store.
 An app id, is used by you and Apple to identify what app you're working on.
 They help with push notifications.
 Profiles are different between dev and prod "flavors" of an app.
 They dictate what an app can and can't do, like debugging.
-Can run live dev on an iPhone, for example, using Xcode.
+Can run live dev on an iPhone, for example, using XCode.
 App ID identifies your app and its capabilities.

 Also, discussed Key chain in Apple dev account.
 Cert creates a private key on your computer, so hooks to Apple.
 Private key is stored in key chain.
 Include dev and distribution cert.
 Also, key chain can be used outside the Apple app store, to distribute your app to a cloud host, have a different app store than Apple, and they can send your app to you.
 Different avenue to get apps on iOS.